gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 ### `10` -  Bash
 > #### `5.1` (with patch level 8) or newer
-> Required for next stage, chrooting new environment.
+> Required for the next stage, chrooting new environment.
 The Bash package contains the Bourne-Again SHell.
 ```bash
 # Cross compiling the configure script doesn't determine correct values for the following values.
 # Set the values manually.